 Re-feel the experience of emigrants and immigrants

 In the Roxy cinema, you can see and listen to the stories of Germans in the USA, Argentina and Australia who will tell you all about their hopes and fears when leaving Bremerhaven and their experiences in the new country.

 Needless to say that on your way, you will get tons of information about everything emigration and immigration related.
-There is, for example, a map of the USA with only a selection of cities that were named after German cities.
+There is, for example, a map of the USA with a selection of cities that were named after German cities.
 It’s quite fun to check how many US cities and towns are called “Hamburg”, “Bremen” or “Hanover” with the help of a flashlight integrated into the map.

 Old meets new!
 A sailing ships with the modern skyline behind.